Kwangyun/Kwangyun.github.io/_posts/2023-05-22-BruteForce.md

 The brute force attack was mainly possible due to lack of secure coding.
 There are various ways to mitigate brute force attacks.
 0. **Strong passwords without password reuse**\
-Creating a strong password with multiple combination of special character and a minimum length of 15 could prevent brute force dictionary attacks.
+Creating a strong password with multiple combination of special character and a minimum length of at least 15 characters could prevent brute force dictionary attacks.
 Moreover not reusing the same password makes attacks unsucessful from leaked credentials.
 1. **MFA (Multi Factored Authentication)**\
 Multi Factored Authentication is an authentication method that requires the user to provide two or more verfication method.
 This includes methods such as password + fingerprint(biometric) or password + pin code from the user.
 The most common MFA used is 2FA (2 Factored Authentication)